watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 10. Save changes and close the editor.

-11. Create the issuer using kubectl.
+11. Create the issuer using `kubectl`.

     ```bash
     kubectl create --save-config=true -f clusterissuer.yml